Jordannnnnn/jordan/readme.md

 (EXECUTING PYTHON FILE)
 - Create a virtual environment in your IDE (Python v3.11 preferably)
 - Run these 2 commands in Terminal/Powershell:
-; pip install -r requirements.txt
+- pip install -r requirements.txt
-; py/python app.py
+- py/python app.py

-- Search a stock ticker as a guest, or register for an account and you can do even more like generating a prediction graph for your searched stock!
+ Finally, search a stock ticker as a guest, or register for an account and you can do even more like generating a prediction graph for your searched stock!

-IMPORTANT: You must have a MYSQL database configured locally, MYSQL Workbench/PHPMyAdmin etc.
+**IMPORTANT: You must have a MYSQL database configured locally, MYSQL Workbench/PHPMyAdmin etc.**